djstein/2018-study-guide/questions/performance.md

 # Performance Questions:

-* What tools would you use to find a performance bug in your code?
+## What tools would you use to find a performance bug in your code?

+- for vanilla JS, DOM, or CSSOM rendering we can use the Firefox Development Performance tools
+- Flame Chart: JavaScript call stack over course
+- Call Time: shows JavaScript functions in which browser spent most of time
+- Waterfall: shows different operations the browser was performing (layout, JS, repaints, garbage, etc)

-* What are some ways you may improve your website's scrolling performance?
+## What are some ways you may improve your website's scrolling performance?

+-

-* Explain the difference between layout, painting and compositing.
+## Explain the difference between layout, painting and compositing.
+- Layout:
+- Painting:
+- Compositing: